zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-insert.md

 ## Example - Insert Many

 The ability to insert multiple records with a single database call can significantly improve performance.
-It inserts many entities with Bulk Operation.
+It inserts many entities with bulk operations.
 The following example inserts a list of customers into the **Customers** table.

 ```csharp
 DapperPlusManager.Entity<Customer>().Table("Customers");